codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-03-ps7.md

 ## Single Record Production

-When a Kafka broker receives a Produce request for a valid topic and partition, it needs to validate that the topic and partition exist (using the `__cluster_metadata` topic's log file), store the record in the appropriate log file using Kafka's on-disk format, and return a successful response with the assigned offset.
+When a Kafka broker receives a Produce request, it needs to validate that the topic and partition exist (using the `__cluster_metadata` topic's log file), store the record in the appropriate log file using Kafka's on-disk format, and return a successful response with the assigned offset.

 The record must be persisted to the topic's log file at `<log-dir>/<topic-name>-<partition-index>/00000000000000000000.log` using Kafka's RecordBatch format.